 - You can hedge (insure) large positions with “long puts.”
 Keep in mind you can’t insure CEF’s and mutual funds with puts.

-- Share passive income ideas, and all things about escaping the rat race, at Independent Wealth.
+- Share passive income ideas, and all things about becoming FI, at Independent Wealth.

 - You might consider covered calls for higher income.